For an introduction to the use of

 static files would be pushed through your storage package up to S3.
 If you

-later needed to switch to a different storage provider, it could be as simple
+later needed to switch to a different storage provider, you may only have to

-For details on how you’d write one of these backends, see Writing a custom storage system.
+For details on how you’d write one of these backends, see How to write a custom storage class.
 There are 3rd party apps available that provide storage backends for many common file storage APIs.
 A good starting point is the overview at djangopackages.org.